Sign In

 Programme Outcomes

-At the end of the program, graduates should be able to:
+At the end of the programme, graduates should be able to:

 What is ODL & How it is Conducted in UTP